ArdaSug/DSA210PROJECT/README.md

 This project is not only a personal improvement tool but also serves as a demonstration of how data can be used to uncover patterns and improve performance in a structured way.
 The insights generated can act as a guide to help me track my progress over time and implement actionable improvements in my gameplay.

+## Hypothesis:
+Null Hypothesis: There is no relationship between the time period and performance outcome (time period and performance are independent).
+Alternative Hypothesis (There is a relationship between the time period and performance outcome (time period and performance are not independent).

 ## Plan